CodeProSpecialist/Billionaire-Trading-Robot-for-Public-API/README.md

 Our trading robot is a sophisticated Python-based application that seamlessly integrates with your brokerage account to execute trades automatically.
 Here’s how it brings your trading strategy to life:

 1. **Real-Time Market Data**:
-   - Pulls live stock quotes and historical data using the `yfinance` library, ensuring you have the most up-to-date market insights.
+   - Pulls live stock quotes and historical data, ensuring you have the most up-to-date market insights.
    - Analyzes market trends with technical indicators powered by the `ta-lib` library, enabling data-driven decisions.

 2. **Automated Trading Logic**: